A Knowledge Distillation Ensemble Framework for Predicting Short and Long-term Hospitalisation Outcomes from Electronic Health Records Data: Methodology

 \emph{Dynamic-KD} adopts an attention mechanism over the time steps to capture the most important features in each sequence as proposed by \cite{attention} and successfully implemented in \cite{attention1, attention2,attention3shamout}.
 Figure \ref{fig:encoderdecoder} shows a feature-level representation of the attention mechanism in the encoder-decoder architecture of \emph{Dynamic-KD}, reconstructing a multi-variable sequences over $T$ time step batches (i.e. $T$ ordered sequences per patient).
-For each feature $j$, a soft attention mechanism is implemented over the encoder's hidden states to obtain a distinct context vector $\boldsymbol{c_j}$. $\boldsymbol{c_j}$ attenuates the most informative hidden states in $s_{j,1}, .... s_{j,T}$ of the decoder and is computed as follows:
+For each feature $j$, a soft attention mechanism is implemented over the encoder's hidden states to obtain a distinct context vector $\boldsymbol{c_j}$. $\boldsymbol{c_j}$ attenuates the most informative hidden states in $s_{j,1}, .... s_{j,T}$ of the decoder based on the encoder's latent representation and is computed as follows:

 For each feature $j$ , the attention probabilities based on the encoded sequence $\boldsymbol{\alpha} = (\alpha_1, ...., \alpha_T)$ are calculated using the encoded sequence and the encoder's internal hidden states.
 First, the importance of information at each time step for feature $j$ is calculated: